Pylons/pyramid/docs/narr/declarative.rst

     />

-The above maps the ``.views.hello_world`` view callable function to the following set of :term:`context finding` results:
+The above maps the ``.views.hello_world`` view callable function to the following set of :term:`resource location` results:

 - A :term:`context` object which is an instance (or subclass) of the Python class represented by ``.resources.Hello``